Carolina Kostner: 2013–2014 season

 At the 2014 Winter Olympics in Sochi, Russia, Kostner was in third place after the short program, with a score of 74.12, just 0.8 behind leader, and reigning Olympic champion, Kim Yuna of South Korea.
 She ultimately won the bronze medal after the free skate, with a total score of 216.73.
 She later said, "That night at the medal ceremony was very emotional; it was a moment when the circle closed for me and my career.
 I felt I missed nothing in my competitive career anymore."

 One month later, at the 2014 World Championships in Saitama, Japan, Kostner placed second in the short program with a score of 77.24, her personal best.
 She made multiple mistakes in her free skate, where she placed sixth, and finished in third place.

-2014 to 2016: Hiatus and suspension
+2014 to 2016: Hiatus and competition ban

 In the summer of 2014 Kostner announced via social media that she would be taking a break from figure skating for the 2014–2015 season.

-In January 2015, Kostner received a 16-month suspension from competition for lying about the location of her ex-boyfriend Alex Schwazer, reportedly to help him conceal his use of an illegal performance-enhancing hypobaric chamber machine and to help him avoid a drug test.
+In January 2015, Kostner received a 16-month ban from competition after she admitted lying about the location of her then boyfriend Alex Schwazer to help him avoid a drug test.
 On 5 October 2015, the Court of Arbitration for Sport (CAS) announced Kostner had agreed to a demand by Italian doping officials to increase the suspension to 21 months but to backdate the start of the ban to 1 April 2014.
 Kostner was therefore eligible to compete from 1 January 2016.
 She participated in an ISU sanctioned pro-am competition, Medal Winners Open, in January 2016.